lukekivi/Distributed-Dictionary/design_specifications.md

 ####  GetNodeForJoin()
 Sign up a node for the DHT system.
 If **NEW**, pass the requesting its *successor* so it can establish itself.
 Can be **BUSY**, which means try again later.
 The SuperNode blocks new calls to `GetNodeForJoin()` until `PostJoin()` is received.\
-**Input**: ip, port - need node specific ip and port in SuperNode so it can be distributed to entities that want to contact it.\
+**Input**: void\
 **Returns**: JoinStatus, id, NodeDetails, msg - the join status, an assigned id for requesting node, nodedetails for an old node for the requesting node to talk to, a message.

 #### PostJoin()
 Alert SuperNode that a Node has finished joining the DHT.
+Also, track this node now that is successfully added to the system.
-**Input**: void\
+**Input**: ip, port - need node specific ip and port in SuperNode so it can be distributed to entities that want to contact it.\
 **Returns**: Status, msg

 #### GetDHTStructure()